mattpolzin/JSONAPI/README.md

 See the JSON API Spec here: https://jsonapi.org/format/

 :warning: This library provides well-tested type safety when working with JSON:API 1.0.
 However, the Swift compiler can sometimes have difficulty tracking down small typos when initializing `ResourceObjects`.
 Once the code is written correctly, it will compile, but tracking down the source of programmer errors can be an annoyance.
 This is mostly a concern when creating resource objects in-code (servers and test cases must do this).
-Writing a client that uses this framework to ingest JSON API Compliant API responses is much less painful. :warning:
+Writing a client that uses this framework to ingest JSON API Compliant API responses is much less painful.

 ## Quick Start